ritik5446883/8-bit-Wallace-Tree-Multiplier-with-MAC-Module/README.md

 ![Layout of Wallace Tree Multiplier](./images/wallace_layout.jpg)

- The layout has successfully passed DRC and LVS checks.
-After designing the layout, I have performed parasitic extraction for energy and latency analysis.
+Our layout has successfully passed DRC and LVS checks.
+After designing the layout, we perform parasitic extraction for energy and latency analysis.

 ---

 ## Summary of Results for Wallace Tree Multiplier

-A summary of Energy-Delay-Area analysis is shown in Table 1.
+A summary of our Energy-Delay-Area analysis is shown in Table 1.

 | **Area** ($\mu m^2$) | **Delay** ($ns$) | **Energy** ($fJ$) |
 |----------------------|----------------|-----------------|